pdwrc/rc-light-controller/USER-GUIDE.md

 of all channels to 1A, although this will also depend on the spec of your BEC, and what else you have connected to it.

-Note that the ground wire on the LEDs is _not_ a common ground, and must be wired separately for each channel.
+Note that the negative connections on the LEDs are _not_ a common ground, and must be wired separately for each channel.
 The positive wire is common, and can be shared, if desired.

 # Start up